NIS Directive (EU 2016/1148)

 What is the Difference Between NIS and GDPR?

-The most basic difference between NIS and GDPR is that while NIS is a directive, GDPR is a regulation.
-NIS, a set of instructions to the member states for the implementation of their state laws.
+Generally, the most basic difference between NIS and GDPR is that while NIS is a directive, GDPR is a regulation.
+However, NIS, a set of instructions to the member states for the implementation of their state laws.
 It is up to the individual state governments to interpret and attain the objectives laid down by the NIS.

 ✓ GDPR is a Law